seapagan/github-changelog-md/docs/usage/basic.md

 !!! note "Automatic repository name detection"

-    If you do not specify a repository name, the tool will try to determine the repository name from the current folder if it is a git repository.
+    If you do not specify a repository name, the tool will try to determine the repository owner and name from the current folder if it is a git repository with a GitHub `origin` remote.
 Failing that it will exit.

     Just run the command from the root of the repository you want to generate the changelog for, with no options: